RavindraPersaud/CSE1201-OFFICAL-Project-files/docs/cse1201_project_standards.md

 Calculates the sum of two numbers for the main.c file to print.
 It also handles error checking and formatting.
 */

-Skip two lines when conducting this and skip two more lines when writing actual code.
-Additionally skip two lines functions between functions

 ******